IO package:criterion

 This library provides a powerful but simple way to measure software

 performance.
-It provides both a framework for executing and analysing
+It consists of both a framework for executing and

-benchmarks and a set of driver functions that makes it easy to build
+analysing benchmarks and a set of driver functions that makes it easy

 The fastest way to get started is to read the